Adam P. Dicker, MD, PhD

 Room G-301, Bodine Center

 - High dose rate brachytherapy boost for prostate cancer: A systematic review

-- Combining theoretical potential and advanced technology in high-dose rate brachytherapy boost therapy for prostate cancer
+- Do theoretical potential and advanced technology justify the use of high-dose rate brachytherapy as monotherapy for prostate cancer?

 Cornell University Medical College, New York, NY (MD) - 1992

 Cornell University Graduate School of Medical Sciences, New York, NY (PhD) - 1991

 American Cancer Society Clinical Oncology Fellowship, Memorial Sloan-Kettering Cancer Center, Department of Radiation Oncology, New York, NY